What is Going Concern Concept?

 The going concern concept accounting follows a few assumptions.
 Let us understand them to ensure we understand the concept in better depth.

 The primary assumption is that the business will run forever until the company stops due to bankruptcyBankruptcyBankruptcy refers to the legal procedure of declaring an individual or a business as bankrupt. and liquidates assets.
 For this, the company needs to have the following: –

 #1 – Acceptability of the core product

-A Business runs on the Going Concern basis of the products/services they offer to the consumers.
-The pulse of a business starting from a fruit-seller to a Multi-national company selling IT services would be the same.
-The owner or the top-management has found new customers and maintain its existing customer’s so as to maintain the Organic and inorganic growth of the company.
-Retention of old customers and expansion through new customer acquisition would help to make the business profitable and aids toward volume growth of the product.
-The product should be reasonably priced and innovative in nature so that it can beat its peers and retains going concern value for the customers.
+A business runs on the going concern basis of the products/services offered to the consumers.
+The pulse of an industry from a fruit seller to a multi-national company selling IT services will be the same.
+The owner or the top management has found new customers and maintained its existing ones to keep the company’s organic and inorganic growth.
+Retention of old customers and expansion through recent customer acquisitionAcquisitionAcquisition refers to the strategic move of one company buying another company by acquiring major stakes of the firm.
+Usually, companies acquire an existing business to share its customer base, operations and market presence.
+It is one of the popular ways of business expansion. would help make the business profitable and aids toward the volume growth of the product.
+The product should be reasonably priced and innovative to beat its peers and retain value for the customers.

 #2 – Margin, Growth, and Volumes

 The business’s financials should speak about the industry’s sustainability through top-line and bottom-line growth and higher operating and Net profit marginNet Profit MarginNet profit margin is the percentage of net income a company derives from its net sales.
 It indicates the organization's overall profitability after incurring its interest and tax expenses..
 An ideal growing concern should have more product sales compared to last year.